 \subsection{Temporal Event Memory}

-The above events are independently detected by focusing on individual local video segments.
-The lack of contextual information often results in inaccurate or incomplete event captions.
-While the hierarchical captioning strategy helps alleviate the issue, it cannot model the long-term temporal event dependency.
-For example, in the video shown in Figure~\ref{fig:intro}, we may have captured the event of ``a man enters the field" at the beginning and ``a biker is performing" at the middle of the video.
-However, we cannot answer questions such as why the man enter the field and who (man or woman) the biker is based on the individual event captions.
-By capturing temporal dependency, we aim to modify the events to be ``a man enters the field for biking performance" and ``a male biker is performing" to facilitate QA.
+The events so far have been independently detected by focusing on individual video segments.
+The lack of contextual information may result in inaccurate or incomplete event captions.
+While the hierarchical captioning strategy helps alleviate the issue, it cannot model long-term temporal event dependencies.
+For example, the video in Figure~\ref{fig:intro} may result in the event of ``a man enters the field" at the beginning and ``a biker is performing" in the middle of the video.
+However, questions about why the man enters the field and who (man or woman) the biker cannot be determined based on the individual event captions without linking the two events.

-Thus, to capture the long-term event dependency, we design an event memory module to contextualize the event captions while also cache the original visual and event representations.
-To be specific, we achieve this by prompting LLMs (\eg, GPT-4o \cite{GPT-4o}) to refine each caption in a way like ``... given a set of event captions \{E\} and a question \{q\} of a video, you are required to refine each caption by incorporating contextual information from all the other captions and question via analyzing the overall narratives, identifying relevant context and incorporate context with coherence...".
-We also curate examples to perform in-context-learning for LLMs before the actual generation.
-Additionally, we prompt GPT-4o to articulate all events into a synopsis $e_y$ which serves as a global event for the entire video.
+To capture long-term dependencies, we design a memory module to contextualize the event captions while storing the visual and event representations.
+The LLM is asked to refine the captions by prompting ``... given a set of event captions \{E\} and a question \{q\} of a video, you are required to refine each caption by incorporating contextual information from all the other captions and question via analyzing the overall narratives, identifying relevant context and incorporate context with coherence...".
+We also curate examples to perform in-context learning for the LLMs before the actual generation.
+We additionally prompt GPT-4o to articulate all the events into a synopsis $e_y$ to serve as a global event for the entire video.
+Our specific prompts are given in Table \ref{tab:prompt5}.
 Consequently, we obtain $E' = \{E_s^{'}, E_m^{'}, E_l^{'}, e_y\}$, in which the events at each level are enhanced with long-range temporal dependency.
-More details are in Supplementary.

-Generally, by transferring the video into different representations (visual features, hierarchical captions and synopsis), this module links the contextual events from long-ranged time periods to aid in answering questions and grounding results about specific events.
+To be specific, the hierarchical video event captions $\{E\}$ are initially updated to the temporal event memory.
+At the same time, we sample the original video at 1 fps and encode the frames into visual representations with CLIP VIT-L/14~\cite{radford2021learning}.
+The representations are denoted as $f_v$ and are stored in the temporal event memory.
+They will be read by the subsequent self-consistency checking module (see Sec.~\ref{sec:GQA}) to help determine the correct answers according to the cross-modal similarity between answers and visual representations.
+Overall, the temporal event memory caches different representations (visual features, dense captions, and global synopsis) $M = \{E,E^{'},f_v\}$ from videos to aid in answering questions and grounding results about specific events.